What Is Periodontal Disease?

 Periodontal disease is the top cause of adult tooth loss in the United States.
 This is particularly unfortunate because gum disease is often preventable.
 Most cases of periodontitis are linked to lack of proper brushing and flossing.
 You may brush and floss daily.
 However, if you don’t do so correctly, there will still be plaque left along your gum line.
-What starts out as a simple case of gingivitis (which is easy to ignore) can lead to irreversible damage to your gums and jaw.
+What starts out as a simple case of gingivitis (which is easy to ignore) can eventually lead to irreversible damage to your gums and jaw.
 Besides loosening teeth, periodontal disease is linked to a number of very serious systemic health risks including heart disease and stroke.
 Keeping your mouth healthy is a critical factor in maintaining well being for your whole body.

 When plaque and tartar builds up on the tooth surface just below your gum line, it causes chronic irritation, inflammation and infection to your gums.
 As periodontal disease progresses, your gums begin to pull away from the surface of the tooth root.
-This allows bacteria, food debris and waste products from your body’s immune system to build up even deeper in your gums.
+This allows bacteria, food debris and waste products from your body’s immune system to then build up even deeper in your gums.
 As these “pockets” of infected material along the gum line deepen, the underlying jaw bone is also affected by constant inflammation in the area.
-It begins to deteriorate – becoming thinner and more porous.
+It then begins to deteriorate – becoming thinner and more porous.
 In some cases, it can erode so much that your teeth are no longer held firmly in their sockets.

 - Patches of redness along your gum line